palmo

 The palmo da Junta, 1756 – ?, established by the Junta de Commercio, a committee of merchants, for the purpose of standardizing measures used in trade with Portugal's colonies, was about 20.0200 centimeters.

-In Brazil A map showing the location of Brazil., the palmo was about 21.740 centimeters.
+In Brazil opens map showing location of Brazil, the palmo was about 21.740 centimeters.

 1. Mappas das Medidas do Novo Systema Legal comparadas com as Antigas nos Diversos Concelhos do Reino e Ilhas.